sanjanalytics07/Pizza_Sales_Analysis/README.md

 # Pizza Sales Analysis
-The purpose of doing this project was to analyse the Sales of Pizzas of a Pizza Company/ outlet so as to learn and improve its Sales Revenue and operations efficiency.
+The purpose of doing this project was to analyse the Pizza Sales of a Pizza Company/ outlet so as to learn and improve its Sales Revenue and operations efficiency.
 Multiple SQL queries have been executed using MySQL to answer business questions w.r.t the Pizza Sales